TAKT: Target-Aware Knowledge Transfer for Whole Slide Image Classification: Experiments and Results

 \subsection{Dataset Descriptions}

-\textbf{Camelyon16.} \cite{litjens_1399_2018} There are 399 WSIs of lymph nodes with and without metastasis in women breast cancer tissues.
-The training and test datasets contain 270 and 129 WSIs, respectively.
-We split the training dataset into training and validation datasets by 8:2 and compare the performances on the official test dataset.
+\textbf{Camelyon16.} The Camelyon16 dataset \cite{litjens_1399_2018} contains 399 WSIs of lymph nodes from women with breast cancer.
+The purpose of this dataset is metastasis detection.
+The training and test sets contain 270 and 129 WSIs, respectively.
+We further split the provided training set into training and validation datasets by 8:2 and compare the performances with other methods on the official test dataset.